kryras/SnitchManager/README.md

 # Run project
 ## Backend  <a name="run-backend"></a>
 You'll need:
-- Java (at least Java 8, testes with Java 11)
+- Java (at least Java 8, tested with Java 11)
-- graddle
+- Gradle
 - Any relational database

 Steps: